How is safety and quality of care in hospitals measured?

 Healthcare-associated infections are one of the most common complications affecting patients in hospital and can prolong a patient’s hospital stay or result in death.
 Infections, such as Staphylococcus aureus (also known as ‘golden staph’), can be acquired as a direct or indirect result of care received in hospital.
 The current agreed benchmark for SABSI is no more than 1 case per 10,000 days of patient care.

-- all public hospitals in each state and territory had rates below the national benchmark of 1 case per 10,000 patient days
+- for public hospitals, all states and territories except Tasmania had rates of infection that were below the national benchmark of 1 case per 10,000 patient days

-- for private hospitals that volunteered to report SABSI surveillance data to the national collection (around 20% of hospitals), there were 229 SABSI cases occurring during just over 5.8 million days of patient care – a rate of 0.40 cases per 10,000 patient days.
+- for private hospitals that volunteered to report SABSI surveillance data to the national collection (23% of hospitals), there were 207 SABSI cases occurring during just under 5.7 million days of patient care – a rate of 0.35 cases per 10,000 patient days.

 Hand hygiene compliance

-- compliance rates for each of the 5 moments varied between 83% and 93%
+- compliance rates for each of the 5 moments varied between 81% (moment 5 – after touching a patient's surroundings) and 93% (moment 3 – after a procedure or body fluid exposure risk)

 Hospital-acquired complications